asuhopoljac/Memes-V2.0/README.md

 The second variant of my meme webpage.

 Update Info-
-Added a sidebar for bwtter navigation.
+Added a sidebar for better navigation.
 Fixed some bugs
 Made changed to some of the css
 Made changed to the html